SandeepTheDev/complete-javascript/03-scope/README.md

 ## What is hoisting?

-JavaScript is a **lexical scoped langauge** which means during first pass (parsing) it setup a scope for all identifiers in program with some placeholder (undefined) and when it start executing the code variables are already known at that time.
+JavaScript is a **lexical scoped language** which means during first pass (parsing) it setup a scope for all identifiers in program with some placeholder (undefined) and when it start executing the code variables are already known at that time.

 ## variable (with var) hoisting

-Variables declared with `var` intially initialized with undefined.
+Variables declared with `var` initially initialized with undefined.

 ```js
 student; // undefined